opnfv/functest/docs/userguide/index.rst

 The -t option can be used to specify the list of test you want to launch, by default Functest will try to launch all its test suites in the following order vPing, odl, Tempest, vIMS, Rally.
 You may launch only one single test by using -t <the test you want to launch>

+Within Tempest test suite you can define which test cases you want to execute in your environment by editing test_list.txt file before executing run_tests.sh script.

-Please note that Functest includes cleaning mechanism to remove everything except what was present after a fresh install.
-If you create VM, tenants, networks then launch Functest, there is a risk to remove elements.
+Please note that Functest includes cleaning mechanism in order to remove everything except what was present after a fresh install.
+If you create your own VMs, tenants, networks etc. and then launch Functest, they all will be deleted after executing the tests.
 Be carefull or comment the cleaning phase in run_test.sh (comment call to clean_openstack.py).
-However, be aware that Tempest and rally triggers the creation of lots of components that are not always properly cleaned, this function has been set to keep the system as clean as possible after a full Functest run.
+However, be aware that Tempest and Rally create of lot of resources (users, tenants, networks, volumes etc.) that are not always properly cleaned, so this cleaning function has been set to keep the system as clean as possible after a full Functest run.

 You may also add you own test by adding a section into the function run_test()